linkedin/rest.li/compatibility_check.md

 There are four levels of compatibility.
 From least permissive to most, they are:

-**equivalent** - If the check is run in equivalent mode, no changes to Resources or PDSCs will pass.
+**equivalent** - If the check is run in equivalent mode, no changes to Resources or schemas will pass.

 **backwards** - Changes that are considered backwards compatible will pass, otherwise, changes will fail.